refinedev/refine/documentation/blog/2024-05-07-ts-dictionary.md

     "ah_aladeen",
     {
       name: "Admiral Haffaz Aladeen",
-      country: "North African Republic of Wadiya",
+      dominion: "North African Republic of Wadiya",
     },
   ],
   [
     "bg_brother",
     {
       name: "Big Brother",
-      country: "Oceania",
+      dominion: "Oceania",
     },
   ],
 ]);

 fictionalDictators.set("cr_snow", {
   name: "Coriolanus Snow",
-  country: "The Capitol of Anem",
+  dominion: "The Capitol of Anem",
 }); // Works okay.
 No error

 console.log(fictionalDictators); // Map(3)

-fictionalDictators.set("kj_un", {
+fictionalDictators.set("sl_snoke", {
-  name: "Kim Jong Un",
+  name: "Supreme Leader Snoke",
+  dominion: "Star Wars Galaxy, First Order",
-  country: "Democratic People's Republic of Korea", }); // Argument of type '"kj_un"' is not assignable to parameter of type 'TFictionalDictatorKeys'.(2345)
+}); // Argument of type '"sl_snoke"' is not assignable to parameter of type 'TFictionalDictatorKeys'.(2345)
 ```

 You can notice, this time, we are using the TypeScript type supported `Map` class.
 And we can use it with the same type parameters for `Keys` and `Value`s as we did before with the `Object` examples.

 Notice that we are now passing a array of tuples to the `new Map` initializer.
-This is similar to the array of tuples we get from `Object.entries()` in the `TDictionary<>` example with `Object`.
-Take note also that we are not able to enter invalid keys (`"kj_un"`) when we limit them to a union with `TFictionalDictatorKeys`.
+This is similar to the array of tuples we get from `Object.entries()` in the `TDictionary<>` example with `Object` instance.
+Take note also that we are not able to enter invalid keys (`"sl_snoke"`) when we limit them to a union with `TFictionalDictatorKeys`.

 ### Open Ended Dictionaries with TypeScript `Map`